adithnair1266/simpleRAG/README.md

 # Welcome to simpleRAG

 This is a simple web application that implements RAG (Retrieval-Augmentation-Generation) using a local LLM and the LangChain framework.
+Uses React for front end and fastAPI for backend serves.
 You can upload any text-containing file (currently supporting .txt, .doc, .docx files) and ask relevant questions.
 Try it out yourself!

 ## Project Structure